-The deduction amount is fixed @ Rs.
-75,000 for a disabled dependent and @ Rs.
-1,25,000 for a severely disabled dependant.
-This amount is fixed irrespective of the amount you spend on treatment of disabled dependant.
+The deduction amount is fixed at INR 75,000 for a disabled dependent and at INR 1,25,000 for a severely disabled dependent.
+This amount is fixed, irrespective of the amount you spend on the treatment of disabled dependents.

-No. An NRI can not claim deduction u/s 80DD.
-This deduction is only available to resident taxpayers.
+No. An NRI can not claim the deduction, this deduction is only available to resident taxpayers.

 You require a medical certificate from the medical boards stating the disability as issued by the government to avail the tax deduction.